Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \subsection{Inter-function Communication Times}

-\takeaway{ The inter-function latency is small for payloads $\leq 100KiB$ between functions on all platforms, with AzN performing the best and AzS the worst.} \takeaway{ AzS and AzN exhibit greater variability in transfer latency compared to AWS. } We perform micro-benchmarks with a simple workflow having a function that just transfers a fixed-size payload to the next function.
+\takeaway{ The inter-function latency is small for payloads $\leq 100KiB$ between functions on all platforms, with AzN performing the best and AzS the worst.} \takeaway{ AzS and AzN exhibit greater variability in transfer latency compared to AWS. }

+We perform micro-benchmarks with a simple workflow having a function that just transfers a fixed-size payload to the next function.
 Fig.~\ref{fig:inter-fn-data-transfer} reports the \textit{inter-function time}, from the end of the first function to the start of the next function's logic.
-A box plot and median values over $120$ invocations are shown.
-We omit cold-start outliers.
+A box plot and median values over $120$ invocations are shown. \addc{Data-transfers between functions are handled internally by the FaaS platform and not done explicitly by the application, to ensure platform-native behavior.
+The default mechanism for AWS Step Functions is based on Amazon SQS queues, AzS uses Azure Control Queues and Blobs, and AzN uses Event Hubs and Page/Block Blobs.} We omit cold-start outliers.
 The time taken for smaller payloads $\leq 100KiB$ is small (Fig.~\ref{fig:inter-fn-data-transfer:small}): $\leq 100ms$ for AzN, $\leq 150ms$ for AWS and $\leq 300ms$ for AzS.

-For $\leq 256KiB$, AWS Step Functions are expected to use a queue-based mechanism\footnote{\href{https://docs.aws.amazon.com/step-functions/latest/dg/limits-overview.html}{Step Functions service quotas}, AWS, 2024}, and the transfer times are dominated by the network latency than bandwidth limits.
+For $\leq 256KiB$, AWS Step Functions are expected to use a queue-based mechanism,\footnote{\href{https://docs.aws.amazon.com/step-functions/latest/dg/limits-overview.html}{Step Functions service quotas}, AWS, 2024} and the transfer times are dominated by the network latency than bandwidth limits.
 For larger messages, developers need to use custom means, e.g., by storing and loading from AWS S3 files, which limits the intuitiveness of Step Functions.
 That said, the inter-function latency for AWS is \emph{linear} for the smaller payload sizes.